jkrshnmenon/libfuzzer/Parsing/README.md

                  Invokes all the above scripts in order to create final fuzzer

-                 Executes fuzzer with the update LD_LIBRARY_PATH
+                 Executes fuzzer with the updated LD_LIBRARY_PATH

 -------------------------------------------------------------------